steveclarke/mcp-superthread-plus/docs/api-coverage.md

 ### Card Content Updates
 **Issue:** The `content` field cannot be updated via REST API endpoints.

-**Reason:** SuperThread uses [TipTap collaborative editor](https://newsletter.superthread.com/p/how-we-implemented-tiptap-editor) (built on ProseMirror) for all rich text content.
+**Reason:** Superthread uses [TipTap collaborative editor](https://newsletter.superthread.com/p/how-we-implemented-tiptap-editor) (built on ProseMirror) for all rich text content.
 Content changes are synced through a real-time collaboration protocol using operational transforms, not traditional REST API endpoints.
 Each card has a collaboration token (JWT) for connecting to the TipTap collaboration server.

 **Technical Details:**
 - Content is edited via TipTap's collaborative editing protocol (WebSocket-based)